 - 1. Remove red pins (1 each side) from the axle pivots.
 Position A is the storage position for the pins.
 Position B is the locked position. - 2.
-Remove the trailer lights from the inlet end of the conveyor. - 3.
 Using either the hardwired or remote hydraulic control, lower the conveyor to the ground.
-(C) up, (D) down. - 4.
-With the hopper in the down position, maneuver the inlet hopper under the grain source (bin, field cart, truck, etc.) - 5.
-Disconnect from towing vehicle and move out of the way.
+(C) up, (D) down. - 3.
+Maneuver the conveyor inlet under the grain source (bin, field cart, truck, etc. This can be done with the towing vehicle of the self mover on the conveyor. - 4.
+Disconnect conveyor from towing vehicle. - 5.
+Verify 14' discharge height will clear receiving vessel (bin, field cart, truck, etc.).